 We will continue to actively prioritize hiring diverse contributors to share their voice on our platform, and not just on topics having to do with their background or race.
 We commit to adding at least 10 more diverse voices to our contributor network by the end of 2020.

 We pledge to make our Instagram grid an inspiration board of inclusive images of beauty.
-We will do this by including at least one image of diverse beauty in every three posts to ensure that anywhere you look on our grid, there will be diverse representation.
+We will do this by including at least one image of diverse beauty (defined as skin tone, skin and hair texture, age, ability and gender identity) in every three posts to ensure that anywhere you look on our grid, there will be diverse representation.

-We pledge to prioritize regramming content from Black creators and prominently credit them for every post.
+We pledge to prioritize regramming content from diverse creators (defined as those showing diversity in skin tone, skin and hair texture, age, ability and gender identity) and prominently credit them for every post.